jlovo256/Contacts-Node-API/README.md

 # Contacts-api

-A simple demostration of a Node API.  <a href="https://github.com/jtdarkly/Contacts-api/blob/master/Contacts-api/README.md">Yeah, but what is it?</a>
+A simple demostration of a Node API.  <a href="https://github.com/jtdarkly/Contacts-Node-API/blob/master/Contacts-api/README.md">Yeah, but what is it?</a>  <a href="https://jamietudor.me/api-docs/">Swagger UI</a>.

 ### Important Things to Note
 - There is a Visual Studio <a href="https://docs.microsoft.com/en-us/visualstudio/extensibility/internals/solution-dot-sln-file">solution file</a>, but it will not load in the Mac version or Visual Studio Code.
 Loading in another Windows version is untested.